 Please join him in this special intention by praying the Memorare each day, and let us build a National Shrine to Christ our King.

-Planned Side Altars for the National Shrine of Christ the King
+Planned Side Altars for the Institute’s Provincial Shrine of Christ the King

 We desire to honor the Kingship of our Lord Jesus Christ from the moment of His virginal conception until His triumphal Ascension into heaven where He lives and reigns as our benevolent and loving King eternally.
 All of these mysteries in the life of our Divine Lord center around the reality of His Incarnation — the mystery of the Word made flesh for our redemption.
 Jesus Christ, King — yesterday, today and forever — from the creche to the cross, Emmanuel is King.
 The center piece of this monument therefore is the well known and beloved Holy Infant King, a 17th century wooden statue of the Infant Jesus in royal robes of the time and crowned by the late Francis Cardinal George during the Octave of Christmas 2007.